 Hassop Station Café on the Monsal Trail has a large, outdoor but covered seating area with ceiling heaters.
 Their coffee and cake is excellent and I expect the food is of similar quality.
 Expect the café and the car park to very busy at peak times.

 The tranquil garden at The Bottle Kiln in West Hallam, near the Nottinghamshire border, is one of the loveliest places to have a relaxing al fresco lunch or coffee and catch up.
 The food is all freshly prepared on site – think light lunches and delicious cakes.
 I thoroughly recommend the quiches served with a range of salads and the best creamy coleslaw or the scones which are some of my favourite in the whole of Derbyshire.
 Just be aware the tranquil garden is unsuitable for young children due to trip hazards (and, if your child is anything like mine, their innate ability to destroy tranquility!).
+Read more about the Bottle Kiln West Hallam here.

 Hope is perfectly situated for walking and cycling, including exploring nearby Castleton and Mam Tor.
 The Grasshopper Café is an excellent choice for coffee lovers.
 They’re also fully licensed and stock a good range of craft beers, ciders and wines.
 Check out their famous grilled cheese sandwiches.
 Relax in their pretty garden with views out towards Win Hill – a picture perfect spot for an iced coffee or something a little stronger.